salauddin-shimul/intro-to-ml-az/README.md

 ## 📌 Notes

-* All code here is based on course exercises but written and commented by me.
 * Datasets used are either provided by the course or sourced from public datasets.
 * This repository is for **learning purposes only** — it is **not** an official course material replacement.

 ## 📜 License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

-If you’d like, I can also create a **`requirements.txt`** with all the packages needed so that anyone can run your notebooks without setup headaches.
-That way, your repo will be plug-and-play.